 It's common for kids in the U.S. to get infected with enteroviruses in the summer and fall, says Dr. Nipunie Rajapakse, a pediatric infectious diseases specialist at Mayo Clinic.
-Enteroviruses is a virus that can cause an infection similar to the common cold and, in some cases, it can cause serious breathing problems.
+Enteroviruses are a group of viruses that can cause an infection similar to the common cold and, in some cases, can cause serious breathing problems.
 The Centers for Disease Control and Prevention says millions of children have coughing, sneezing and fever symptoms from enteroviruses each year.

 "It is the same family of viruses that causes hand, foot and mouth disease, but in certain people, can cause more severe infections, including some infections that can affect the brain or spinal cord," says Dr. Rajapakse.